 Amber Heard was immediately relegated to ‘gold digger’ status after is was revealed she had left the house and been seen *actually* smiling with a friend, in the days following a Judge granting her a restraining order after it was revealed Depp threw a phone at her face.
 Despite there being photographic evidence of damage and a judge giving weight to claims by allowing legal action, still Amber has been met with criticism, assuming she’s made the whole thing up to score a bigger settlement and to trash Depp’s good name.

 Who is this woman, so consumed by revenge and the suffering of men?
-She has all the makings of a Greek mythological character, luring men to their death and their costly law suits.
+She has all the makings of a Greek mythological character, luring men to their death and a costly law suit.
 Harpies in high heels.
 I do not believe this to be the true character of a single woman.
 However, as long as the myth is believed, women will not be.

 I understand the need for men to cling to this mythical creature, as long as she exists the potential for them to be the bad guy does not.
 If they were to end up on the wrong side of the tale, it would never be by their own doing.
 They were tricked, led to this behaviour by her intoxicating ways, and cannot be held accountable.
 A literal get out of jail free card.